dnp3/opendnp3-guide/source/building/prerequisites.rst

 **C++11**

-The core library written in C++, but makes use of lightweight C++11 features.
+The core library is written in a lightweight subset of C++11.
 This makes the code more compact, easier to understand, and easier to maintain.
 You'll need a C++11 compiler like G++, Clang, or MSVC++.

 **Standalone ASIO**